mirfan899/sppas/Packager/doc/06_scripting/63_python.md

 #### Reading data from a file

 Now, we'll try to get data from a file.
-Create a new empty file with the following lines (and add as many lines as you want), then, save it with the name "phonemes.csv" (by using UTF-8 encoding):
+Create a new empty file with the following lines - and add as many lines as you want; then, save it with the name "phonemes.csv" by using UTF-8 encoding:

     occlusives ; b ; b
     occlusives ; d ; d